ruby-amqp/rubymarchhare.info/articles/queues.md

 to be temporarily accessible by just one application (or thread, or process).
 If the application employing the exclusive consumer crashes or loses the
 TCP connection to the broker, then the channel is closed and the exclusive consumer is cancelled.

-To exclusively receive messages from the queue, pass the `:exclusive` option to `HotBunnies::Queue#subscribe`:
+To exclusively receive messages from the queue, pass the `:exclusive` option to `MarchHare::Queue#subscribe`:

 ``` ruby
 q = ch.queue("")